Duanju: Copyright concerns

 Due to the short production cycle and low cost, if a script becomes popular, many companies will rush to imitate it, resulting in the same plot flooding the internet, leading to sense of exhaustion, infringing on the original creator's copyright and other intellectual property rights.
+In May 2026, the media outlet Duanju News reported a concrete case of piracy involving Shortflix.
+The catalog of Stardust TV, as well as the series Next Door Adventures by Sanjorge Production, were reported as being distributed and sold without authorization.